Make This Gorgeous Floral Pumpkin So Your Home Will Feel Like Fall All Year

 Step 1: Attach the Stem

 Adding a dried pumpkin stem gives this faux pumpkin a real feel.
 It also looks perfect with the dried flowers.
-Cut the faux stem from the pumpkin with an Xacto knife.
+Cut the faux stem from the pumpkin with a Xacto knife ($6, Staples).
 To be sure the hole isn't too large for the new stem, draw a small circular line to cut along.
 Glue the real stem in place, filling any gaps with more hot glue—you can cover this later with flowers.

 Step 2: Add Big Blooms

 Cut the flower heads from the stems and sort the flowers by size; you'll want to disperse large and small flowers evenly around the pumpkin.
 Hot-glue a large flower at the base of the stem.
 Continue with large and small flowers around the base of the stem, covering any pen marks or hot glue.
 For a fall look, choose flowers in pink, orange, and yellow colors.